 Later, on the edge of town where the Chinese students live, wheelie bins clutter the pavements—fourteen in one short terrace of six houses.
-I pass the Peugeot with no radiator grill up on bricks and the Lithuanian Mercedes with four flat tyres.
+I pass the Peugeot up on bricks with no radiator grill and the Lithuanian Mercedes with four flat tyres.
 I stop at each front door: white wooden, white wooden, brown wooden, white plastic, black composite, white plastic with scaffolding and a big pile household belongings on the pavement outside; three pull-along trollies spilling their contents into the road, clothes, books, a toaster…

 On the estate on the moor, couch grass, dandelions and dock leaves have colonised the joints between the edge of the pavement and the kerb as well as the gaps between the kerb and the asphalt of the road; neat double rows of foot high pioneer vegetation line the Avenues, Closes, Rises and Crescents.

 A gang of kids on bikes swarm around my van (they’re not doing social distancing around here), one of them opens the back doors and when I slam them shut again I am threatened.
 “I’LL SMASH YOUR FUCKING STUPID FACE AND BREAK THOSE FUCKING STUPID GLASSES” says the oldest of them, probably about sixteen.
-He’s angry because he doesn’t think I should be “Getting up in the grill of a little kid”.

 An elderly couple are out for their lockdown walk.
 The woman—purple anorak and grey trousers—waits patiently for the man—washed out black anorak, walking stick.
 He’s stopped to inspect the planning notice which is cable tied to the lamp post opposite the post office.